Art and Satirical Magazines in Fin de Siècle Germany and Austria

 Perhaps the most popular of art magazines was Jugend, (1896-) best known today for its particular role in popularizing Art Nouveau in Germany.
 As the style spread from France to Germany, it was given the name Jugendstil (in the style of Jugend) after the magazine, which first introduced it to the Munich public.

-While Jugend’s literary and satirical contributions are considered mediocre compared to other contemporary humour magazines like Simplicissimus, it’s richly coloured graphic art set it aside from other predominantly text-based and monotone-printed magazines.
+While Jugend’s literary and satirical contributions are considered mediocre compared to other contemporary humour magazines like Simplicissimus, its richly coloured graphic art sets it aside from other predominantly text-based and monotone-printed magazines.
 Unlike previous magazines that had been produced with the intention of being discarded after reading, Hirth intended for Jugend to be collected, a trend that had already begun with the collecting of posters and postcards.
-To achieve this, he had a different artist design the cover-art and masthead, which were printed in rich, full colour.
+To achieve this, he had a different artist design the cover art and masthead, which were printed in rich, full colour.
 Artists like Hans Christiansen, J.R.
 Witzel, Otto Eckmann, and Bruno Paul incorporated elements of poster design whereby the masthead and illustration were combined in a unified design.
-In 1909, Hirth published a book which featured 3000 reproduced covers and illustrations from the magazines first twelve years- a testament to the public’s fascination with it’s graphic content.
+In 1909, Hirth published a book which featured 3000 reproduced covers and illustrations from the magazine’s first twelve years- a testament to the public’s fascination with its graphic content.

 VER SACRUM